ADVERTISEMENT

 In my personal opinion, this pressure is still there, it’s just that we now feel pressured to fit in without the added help of a concealer.
 “On the flip-side of this,” Bhagwandas notes, “I don’t think anyone should be ‘told’ not to use concealer.
 It should come down to personal choice,” she tells me.
 “I just hope that this trend will help women of colour to embrace the different nuances and tones within their skin.”

 Perhaps the trick is to find a comfortable middle ground.
-Ruby Hammer MBE is a makeup artist that’s well-known among the South Asian community.
+Ruby Hammer MBE is a makeup artist who’s well-known among the South Asian community.
 She suggests using a “light-handed approach” with concealer to get the look of no product without actually baring your dark circles (if you don't want to) or foregoing concealer completely (if you're not comfortable).
 “Instead of applying large triangles under the eyes, opt for a little bit in the inner and outer corners and, if [you think] more is needed, apply on the edge of the socket so that you can blend it upwards.
 If this doesn’t feel like enough, add a colour corrector.”
 Hammer corrects pigmentation with Charlotte Tilbury Magic Vanish, £27, and she opts for NARS Radiant Creamy Color Corrector, £26.50, when working under the eyes.

 Hammer explains that she’s always been a fan of what she calls “strategic camouflage,” which allows people of all skin tones to feel comfortable in their own skin.
 On acne and pigmentation she uses concealer “sparingly” with a small brush that ends in either a fine point or a tapered tip.
 She spot-conceals using this brush, and then taps the product into skin with her fingers.